Q What is the Judiciary

 Q How do I file a complaint against a Judge?

 A Any person who has a complaint against a Judge for allegedly contravening the Code of Judicial Conduct can lodge the complaint with the Secretariat of the Judicial Service Commission (JSC) which is located in the Office of the Chief Justice.
 The Judicial Service Commission can be contacted through the Secretary, Mr Sello Chiloane, Judicial Service Commission, Constitutional Court, Private Bag X1, Constitution Hill, Braamfontein, Johannesburg, 2017, Tel: (010) 493 2500.
 Click here for more information on the JSC.

 A Judges are referred to as Your Honour.
 Otherwise, Madam or Sir.

 Q What is the difference between Judges and Magistrates

 A A Judge is a presiding officer in a Superior Court and a Magistrate presides over matters in a Regional or District Magistrates’ Court.

 Q Who appoints Magistrates?

-A Magistrates are appointed by the Minister of Justice and Constitutional Development on the advise of the Magistrates Commission.
+A Magistrates are appointed by the Minister of Justice and Correctional Services on the advise of the Magistrates Commission.